-COVID-19 has presented one of the greatest challenges of the century, but with it comes an opportunity to change the way we approach Emerging Infectious Diseases (EIDs), and global health in general.
-Biotav leverages decades of experience developing and manufacturing veterinary and human vaccines, to create breakthrough solutions for the COVID-19 caused by SARS-CoV-2 and other viral pandemics.
+COVID-19 presented one of the greatest challenges of the century, but with it came an opportunity to change the way we approach Emerging Infectious Diseases (EIDs), and global health in general.
+Biotav leverages decades of experience developing and manufacturing veterinary and human vaccines to create breakthrough solutions for COVID-19 caused by SARS-CoV-2, and other viral pandemics.

-Two provisional patents pending, validated methodology in a pilot lab, operating a GMP production facility, and preparing for large-scale production.
+Two patents pending, methodology validation in a pilot lab, operation of a GMP production facility, and preparation for large-scale production.

 By taking two approaches to COVID-19 immunity – active and passive – Biotav is expediting protective immunity compared to other means of immunizing populations against mutating and adaptive strains of viruses.

-Biotav has reached seed material phase and is ready for clinical trials to prove oncolytic activity of Newcastle Disease Virus (NDV) for the treatment of glioma tumors in humans.
+Biotav has reached the seed material phase and is ready for clinical trials to prove the oncolytic activity of Newcastle Disease Virus (NDV) for the treatment of glioma tumors in humans.

 Glioblastoma (GBM) is the most aggressive and common primary brain tumor in adults, with a median overall survival of 15 months.
 Tumor recurrence and poor prognosis are related to cancer stem cells (CSCs), which drive resistance to therapies.
-NDV has been evaluated for the treatment of glioma in early-phase in vivo studies, with the combined therapy yielding significantly smaller tumor volumes and significantly longer median survival times.
+NDV has been evaluated for the treatment of glioma in early-phase in-vivo studies, with the combined therapy significantly reducing tumor volumes and significantly extending median survival times.